 - You may have to put your PIN in again;

 - Click on Reset phone or Erase Everything;

 DiskUsage is unique for each individual, a personal statement.
 The first thing I need when I want to clean my Android is to find out which type of data or feature is taking up the most space.
 You can use DiskUsage to help you do this.
-It shows the memory usage information on your smartphone or tablet.
-Therefore, it's easier to see exactly which folders and files are using up the most memory on your device.
+It shows storage usage on your smartphone or tablet.
+Therefore, it's easier to see exactly which folders and files are using up the most storage on your device.